-The project is funded by the European Commission, the Bertelsmann Stiftung and Banco Santander.
+The project is funded by the European Union's Erasmus+ Programme, the Bertelsmann Foundation and Banco Santander.

 How is U-Multirank funded?

 U-Multirank is free to users and free to all higher education institutions to participate.
 The institutions participating in U-Multirank bear their own operational costs of data collection which vary depending on the sophistication of their internal management information systems.